Nature Awards currently supports:

 The Global Grants for Gut Health is a competitive grant programme for investigator-initiated research into the human gut microbiota, supported by Yakult and Nature Research.
 The programme considers proposals for one-year research projects that advance understanding of the impact of the gut microbiota on human health.

 Visit The Global Grants for Gut Health page

-Nature supports the Eppendorf Young European Investigator Award.
+Nature supports the Eppendorf Award for Young European Investigators.
 Launched in 1995, the annual award is given to a young scientist who is chosen by an independent scientific panel.

 View the Eppendorf Award for Young European Investigators page